9 Common Buyer Traps

 What are you looking for in a home?
 A simple enough question, but the answer can be quite complex.
-More often than not, Buyers have been swept up in the emotion and excitement of the buying process only to find themselves the owner of a home that is either too big, or too small.
+More often than not, Buyers have been swept up in the emotion and excitement of the buying process only to find themselves the Owner of a home that is either too big, or too small.
 Maybe they're stuck with a longer than desired commute to work, or a dozen more fix-ups than they really want to deal with now that the excitement has died down.
 Take the time upfront to clearly define your wants and needs.
 Put it in writing and then use it as a yard stick with which to measure every home you look at.

 4. Undisclosed Fix-ups

-Sellers might not disclose every physical detail that requires attention.
+Sellers might not disclose every physical detail requiring attention.
 Both you and the Seller are out to maximize your investment.
 Ensure that you conduct a thorough inspection of the home early in the process.
 Consider hiring an independent inspector to objectively view the home inside and out, and make the final contract contingent upon this inspector's report.
 The inspector should be able to give you a report on any item that needs to be fixed, with an associated, approximate cost.

 5. Inaccurate Survey

 As part of your offer to purchase, make sure you request an updated property survey which clearly marks your boundaries.
-If the survey is not current, you may find that there are structural changes that are not shown (e.g. additions to the house, a new swimming pool, a neighbour's new fence which is extending a boundary line, etc.).
+If the survey is not current, you may find there are structural changes not shown (e.g. additions to the house, a new swimming pool, a neighbour's new fence which is extending a boundary line, etc.).

 6. Contract Misses

 If a Seller fails to comply to the letter of the contract by neglecting to attend to some repair issues, or changing the spirit of the agreement in some way, this could delay the final closing and settlement.
-Agree ahead of time on a dollar amount for an escrow fund to cover items that the Seller fails to follow through on.
+Agree ahead of time on a dollar amount for an escrow fund to cover items the Seller fails to follow through on.
 Prepare a list of agreed issues, walk through them, and check them off one by one.

 7. Unclear Title

-You can have your lawyer search title to the property early on so that you will own your new home free and clear.
+You can have your lawyer search title to the property early on, so you will own your new home free and clear.
 The last thing you want to discover when you're in the back stretch towards closing is that there are encumbrances on the property such as tax liens, undisclosed owners, easements, leases, etc, that cannot be rectified in a timely fashion..